Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: A modular and scalable framework for Natural Gradient Descent

 \paragraph{Computational complexity} Each application of the randomized Nystr{\"o}m preconditioner costs $\calO(p\ell)$ flops.
-Beforehand, one must compute the Nystr{\"o}m approximation.
-Denoting by $\rmC_{\mathrm{mv}}$ the cost of a matrix-vector product with $\mG$, the total cost is $\calO(\rmC_{\mathrm{mv}}\ell + p \ell^2)$ flops, with memory requirement $\calO(p\ell)$.
-The term $\rmC_{\mathrm{mv}}\ell$ comes from computing $\mG\mOmega$, i.e., $\ell$ independent matvecs with $\mG$, and is thus embarrassingly parallel.
-This allows for significant acceleration on multi-core CPUs or GPUs.
+Beforehand, one must compute the Nystr{\"o}m approximation itself.
+Let $\rmC_{\mathrm{mv}}(\ell)$ denote the cost of computing the MMP $\mG(\vtheta)\mOmega$, which varies depending on the selected strategy from \Cref{sec:matvecs_strategies}.
+The overall cost to construct the randomized Nystr{\"o}m approximation is $\calO(\rmC_{\mathrm{mv}}(\ell) + p \ell^2)$ flops, with a memory requirement of $\calO(p\ell)$.
+This overhead is in addition to the specific setup costs and memory footprint of the chosen matvec strategy.